pktgen/fgen/docs/guides/sample_app_ug/cli.rst

 .. note::

-   The CLI library was designed to be used in production code and the Cmdline was not validated to the same standard as other CNDP libraries.
+   The CLI library was designed to be used in production code and the Cmdline was not validated to the same standard as other FGEN libraries.
 The goal is to provide a production CLI design.

 The CLI library supports some of the features of the Cmdline library such as,